 Marni and I were bored and decided to visit Manchester man and his university friends in Manchester – as Dick Whittington’s.
 We had sticks with pillow cases tied on the ends containing food, drink, spare knickers, hair clippers and condoms.
 We hurled the sticks over our shoulders and off we went.
 It was easy to bunk trains in those days, even as Dick Whittington’s.
 We hid in the toilet and snorted speed when the inspector passed by.

 The Manchester man wasn’t as funny and entertaining in Manchester.
-His status with his peer group was low, he was having problems and the green had washed out of his Mohican.
+He seemed to be having problems and the green had washed out of his Mohican.